 For instance, the following pointcut captures the event of locking on object 1: lock() && args(l).
 A programmer can capture the converse event of unlocking 1 by writing simply writing unlock() && args(l).
-Setting a potentially shared field on an object o is captured via set(!static ) && target(o) && maybeShared().
+Setting a potentially shared field on an object o is captured via the pointcut set(!static\) && target(o) && target(o) && target(o) && target(o) && target(o)

 Matching the first two pointcuts against a given program is decidable.
 The problem of matching the maybeShared() pointcut is however generally undecidable.
-We therefore compute a sound over-approximation using a static thread-local objects analysis [26].
+We therefore compute a sound over-approximation using a static thread-local objects analysis [27].
 The approximation assures that every access to a field that is indeed shared will be matched by the pointcut.
 Because of the over-approximation, the pointcut may however also match accesses to fields that are not actually shared, i.e. are only accessed by a single thread.